 Megan E. Gerking is a partner in Morrison & Foerster’s Global Antitrust Law Practice, where she specializes in government-facing antitrust matters.
 Megan represents companies in criminal and civil conduct investigations before the U.S. Department of Justice (DOJ) Antitrust Division, Federal Trade Commission (FTC), and state enforcers, and in all phases of the merger review process before U.S. and foreign competition authorities.

-Ms. Gerking previously served as a trial attorney for the DOJ’s Antitrust Division, where she investigated and prosecuted federal antitrust violations and international cartel cases.
+Megan previously served as a trial attorney in the DOJ’s Antitrust Division, where she investigated and prosecuted federal antitrust violations and international cartel cases.
 While at the Antitrust Division, she prosecuted the first individual extradited to the U.S. on an antitrust charge.
-Ms. Gerking earned the Assistant Attorney General’s Award for Distinguished Service for her work investigating and prosecuting international price-fixing, bid-rigging, and market-allocation conspiracies by automotive-parts suppliers.
-While at the DOJ, Ms. Gerking received from the Attorney General the DOJ’s Outstanding Mentor Award.
+For her work investigating and prosecuting international price-fixing, bid-rigging, and market-allocation conspiracies by automotive-parts suppliers, Megan earned the Assistant Attorney General’s Award for Distinguished Service.

-Before attending law school, Ms. Gerking worked in the DOJ’s Office of Public Affairs, where she assisted the Assistant Attorney General of the Antitrust Division in all media matters and served as a spokesperson with national media.
+Before attending law school, Megan worked in the DOJ’s Office of Public Affairs, where she assisted the Assistant Attorney General of the Antitrust Division in all media matters and served as a spokesperson with national media.
 She also worked as a paralegal for the Antitrust Division, supporting trial attorneys investigating and prosecuting corporations and individuals for violations of the criminal antitrust laws.